ut-proj/undermidi/README.md

 ## Macros

-The `midi` and `send` macros are provided as a typing convenience for sending lots of MIDI data at once.
-These are probably most useful in the REPL:
+The `midi` macros is provided as a typing convenience for generating MIDI messages:

 ``` lisp
 lfe> (include-lib "undermidi/include/macros.lfe")